edgio-docs/edgio-docs/src/guides/v7/basics/hostnames_and_origins.md

     3. Set the **Scheme** option to always serve traffic to your hosts over HTTPS, HTTP, or to match the client's scheme.
     4. Optional.
 [Override the client's Host header](#override-host-header) by setting the **Override Host Header** option to the desired hostname.
     5. Optional.
 Add another host to this origin configuration by clicking **+ Add Host** and then performing steps 4.1 - 4.4.
+	6. Optional.
+Set the **Balancer type** option to the desired load balancing mode for requests proxied to your web servers.
 5. Optional.
 Define TLS settings for this origin configuration.
 Click on the **Origin TLS Settings** section to expand it.

     1. Enable SNI by toggling the **Use SNI** option to the on position (<Image inline src="/images/v7/icons/toggle-on.png" alt="Toggle on" />) and then defining the hostname that will be sent as a SNI hint during the TLS handshake.